gjmcn/zap/docs/contents-md/Overview.md

 #### Elementwise

-Elementwise operators can be used with iterables or non-iterables:
+The many elementwise operators can be used with iterables or non-iterables:

 ```
 @ 4 9 16 sqrt   // [2, 3, 4]